KlosRadieschen/Boot-Partition-Cleanup/README.md

 ## Features
 ### Core features
 - Remove old kernels, except for the two newest ones
-- Remove initramfs from removed kernels
+- Remove initramfs from removed kernels (including leftover kdump files)
 - Remove redundant initramfs-rescue
 - Check if Grub default entry is one of the remaining kernels
 - If the above check fails, set the newest kernel as Grub default entry